 The IRS will take a certain amount of your income and leave you with a small remainder.
 Whether you have enough money left to pay bills or not, isn’t their concern.
 The IRS is required to leave you with some money.
 If it’s enough to survive on though, is another matter.

-The IRS will continue to take their portion of your salary until unpaid debt are paid in full (penalties and interest will also apply).
+The IRS will continue to take their portion of your salary until the unpaid debt is paid in full (penalties and interest will also apply).
 That is, unless you can stop the IRS wage garnishment.

-If the IRS does succeed in a wage garnishment, the only way out of it permanently is to reach some kind of resolution on your case.
-The IRS will receive a portion of wages each pay-period, unless another arrangement is made.
-Filing a Bankruptcy or having Currently Non Collectable status approved will release the garnishment.
+If the IRS does succeed in wage garnishment, the only way out of it permanently is to reach some kind of resolution on your case.
+The IRS will receive a portion of wages each pay period unless another arrangement is made.
+Filing a Bankruptcy or having Currently Not Collectible status approved will release the garnishment.
 Filing an Offer in Compromise will release it in most cases too.

 Personal Exemptions from IRS Wage Garnishments

 Some amount of wages can be ‘exempt’ from garnishment.
 The exempt amount does not go to the IRS.
 The amount reflects the number of personal exemptions permitted to each individual.

 The IRS will mail ‘Publication 1494’ to the employer, explaining the levy.
 The employer will then determine the exemption amount from that publication.
 A Statement of Exemptions and Filing Status will be provided to the employee – by the employer.
 If the statement is not returned within three days, the personal exemption amount will be guessed (married / filing separately / one exemption.)
 The IRS may allocate exemptions to any other sources of income.